jamieburchell/lwrf.cmd/README.md

 2. You must edit the configuration parameters at the top of the lwrf.cmd script
 3. Allow ports %wifi_link_port% outbound (UDP) and %source_port% inbound (UDP) on the device
 4. The MAC address of this device must be registered with your WifiLink.
-   Enter: lwrf register and select "Yes" at the WifiLink unit
+   Enter: lwrf link and select "Yes" at the WifiLink unit

 ## Forum/Support
 http://lightwaverfcommunity.org.uk/forums/topic/windows-command-line-control